wp-plugins/post-index/readme.txt

 * firstLetter - Groups the posts according to their first letter
 * subcategory - Uses the subcategory of each post as its group key.

+= List of supported shortcodes =

+* category: Lists all entries that are in the given category, searched by it's name.
+* categoryslug: Same as category but searched by the slug.
+* groupby: Grouping as explaned in `How to change the grouping`
+* post_type: The index will be build for the given post type instead of the standard type `post`.
+* columns: The amount of columns.
+Default is 1.

 == Upgrade Notice ==

+= 0.7 =

+* You can now split your index into columns using the attribute columns in the shortcode: `[post_index columns=2]`.
+* Custom post types are now supported and can be specified in the shortcode tag: `[post_index post_type="page"]`.
+* The old filter for `<!--post-index-->` has been completely removed!
+Replace it by using the shortcode.

 = 0.5 =